dotnetprofessional/LiveDoc/packages/livedoc-mocha/README.md

 > For more details on tags and tagging, refer to the [Tags](docs/API.md#tags) documentation in teh API reference.

+* Reporters: reporters support command line options.
+Refer to the specific docs on [Reporters](docs/Reporters.md) for more details.

 # Why another library?
 There are a number of different libraries that bring the Gherkin language to javascript and even mocha: